Acre to Square Millimeter Conversion Calculator: Free Online Tool

 Common Uses for square millimeters

-- Engineering & Manufacturing: Specifying tolerances, cross-sectional areas of fine wires or fibers, surface areas of micro-components.
+- Engineering and Manufacturing: Specifying cross-sectional areas of fine wires, optical fibers, and small mechanical components; defining surface areas of micro-electromechanical systems (MEMS); measuring surface roughness features.

-- Electronics: Defining the area of pads or traces on printed circuit boards (PCBs).
+- Electronics: Defining the area of contact pads, traces, vias, and components on printed circuit boards (PCBs) and integrated circuits (ICs).

-- Optics: Measuring the area of small apertures or sensor elements.
+- Optics: Measuring the effective area of small apertures, detector pixels, laser beam cross-sections, or optical fiber cores.

 Frequently Asked Questions